-YARD means the area of setback required from a parcel line as illustrated in Figure 2-6: Illustration of Parcel Lines or, in the case of an irregular parcel, as illustrated in Figure 2-7: Illustration of Irregular Parcel.
+YARD means the area of setback required from a parcel line as illustrated in figure 2-6 or, in the case of an irregular parcel, as illustrated in figure 2-7.

 ZERO LOT LINE means the legally defined limit in a parcel that a development may be built up to.